SauloAssisEngMec/mongodb-backup/README.md

 # mondodb-backup

 This repository was created to explain how automate MongoDB backup and restore using different ways.
 We can use automate Tools like cron job, Task Scheduler, aws lambda github actions all tools that allow you scheduler a trigger a event.
 Furthermore we can use nodejs or scripts bash to connect cloud with local machine.
-Lastly we need use a storage to save the database files e.g like s3 bucket, for instance.
-At the end theres more information and overview about different ways of backup e its characteristics.
+Lastly we need use a storage to save the database files e.g s3 bucket.
+At the end, there's more information and overview about different ways of backup e its characteristics.

 GOOOOD TIPS: FIRTS TEST IN YOUR LOCAL MACHINE AND NOT IN CLOUD COMPANY, HAHAH :D